 7. Children under 16 enjoy a 25% discount.

-2018 PRICING (subject to change without notice until deposit received)
+2023 PRICING (subject to change without notice until deposit received; all prices in USD)

 Price includes use of their shotguns, careful skinning of trophy, all tags and licenses, your guide, first class lodging and meals, open bar, and round-trip transport from the airport.

-Extra days $300/day (we highly suggest doing this for a big trophy – we think 7 days is best for any serious trophy hunter!)
+Extra days $335/day (we highly suggest doing this for a big trophy – we think 7 days is best for any serious trophy hunter!)